Phil Foden likely to start and Mason Mount in serious contention for England vs Germany

 But it now seems that Southgate is seriously considering including Mount in England's starting XI at Wembley, even though he will not have trained with the rest of the squad for more than a week.

 Southgate will leave that decision until the last minute.
-It would be a big risk, considering that Mount will not be able to take part in England's final tactical training session later on Monday morning.
+It would be a big risk, considering that Mount was not able to take part in England's final tactical training session on Monday morning.

 But the fact that England have taken special measures to include Mount and Chilwell in tactical team meetings via remote video link shows that Mount is still very much in Southgate's thoughts.